How to grow azaleas

 How to plant azaleas

-Like rhododendrons, azaleas require humus-rich, neutral to acidic soil that’s moist but well-drained.
+Like rhododendrons, azaleas require humus-rich, neutral to acidic soil that's moist but well-drained.
 Use peat-free ericaceous compost for pot-grown azaleas.
-They’re shallow-rooted plants, so make sure the rootball sits just below the surface.
-Dig a hole that’s wider than it’s deep and back fill with leaf mould and ericaceous compost.
+The best times to plant azaleas are spring and autumn.
+They're shallow-rooted plants, so make sure the rootball sits just below the surface.
+Dig a hole that's wider than it's deep and back fill with leaf mould and ericaceous compost.
 Water well, ideally with rainwater.

 How to care for azaleas